What if we preserve tomorrow?

 MAKING OUR PREMISES MORE SUSTAINABLE

 To build next-generation yachts, we need state-of-the-art facilities in line with our progressive approach to innovation and sustainability.
-This is why Oceanco continues to invest in impactful green technologies at our facilities while also increasing capabilities to build superyachts up to 160m in length.
+This is why Oceanco continues to invest in impactful green technologies at our facilities while also increasing capabilities to build yachts up to 150m in length.
 The major investment in our Alblasserdam premises is an example that focused on installing renewable energy systems to reduce power dependence on fossil fuels.
 Furthermore, our new ground source heat pump system – which reaches 200m below the surface – cuts gas consumption in half, while our rooftop solar panels generate 200,000kWh per year.
-At the same time, we are creating a superyacht hub and brain park at our construction and refit facilities, which is set to become a key platform for efficiency and innovation.
+At the same time, we are creating a yacht hub and brain park at our construction and refit facilities, which is set to become a key platform for efficiency and innovation.

 EXPLORING ALTERNATIVE FUELS

-Oceanco is renowned for asking bold questions to find new answers–new solutions–to create next-generation superyachts.
+Oceanco is renowned for asking bold questions to find new answers–new solutions–to create next-generation yachts.
 Working with like-minded partners, many of our past projects have offered a way to advance sustainability and efficiency in yachting.
 These have included Black Pearl, our LIFE Design concept formulated with Lateral Naval Architects and first put to use on Bravo Eugenia, and now Oceanco NXT.

 Moving away from a conventional fossil fuel dependence towards alternative fuels and power sources is vital for a more sustainable future.
 Oceanco continues to work with various technical partners to find effective and reliable alternative fuel solutions to improve the sustainability of the yachting industry, including the inescapable topic of fuel cell technology.
 There are various alternative fuels which we are examining and studying; among others, these include ammonia, wind assist, compressed hydrogen, liquefied hydrogen and methanol.